js-ferguson/myBlog/README.md

 ## Technologies used

 This project is written almost entirely in Python, using the Flask framework and Jinja2 templating engine.
 There are also a number of Flask extensions and Python packages used as well, which are detailed in the requirements.txt.
 Some of the more notable ones include;
 Bcrypt to encrypt user passwords and create random filenames, Flask-Login to manage user logins, Flask-PyMongo to make database calls to MongoDB in python, Flask-WTF and WTForms to handle forms, itsdangerous to serialise password reset tokens from a JSON object, Pillow to handle resizing images, and flask-mail to send password reset emails.
+And as a last minute inclusion Cloudinary for image hosting.

 Underpinning the entire project is MongoDB, a document based database which essentially stores all the content you see on the site.
 Data for the application is spread across five document collections; comment, current_project, portfolio, posts and users.
 In some cases, most notably for comment counts and pagination, I have used aggregation to pull data from different collections.